lsst-dm/dmtn-156/index.rst

 3 seconds per one CCD per visit, but average store was around 7 seconds.
 This did not make a lot of sense as Cassandra performance for write operations was supposed to be much better.
-Also during the test we observed many cases of client-side timeouts that point to significant performance issues that need to be understood.
+Also during the test we observed many cases of client-side timeouts that point to significant performance issues that had to be understood.

 For analyzing these performance issues we instrumented our Cassandra setup with a monitoring tool that used Cassandra JMX interface (`DM-23604`_) to extract monitoring metrics and dump it to a file which was later ingested into InfluxDB and exposed to Grafana.
-Monitoring information was also extracted from ``ap_proto`` log files as well and saved to the same InfluxDB so we could correlate things happening on client and server side.
+Monitoring information was also extracted from ``ap_proto`` log files and saved to the same InfluxDB so we could correlate things happening on client and server side.

 Analyzing monitoring data we quickly established that the reason for poor performance in the initial test is an over-committing of the memory.
-Even though JVM was configured to leave significant amount of RAM to other processes there were some services (notably GPFS) which also needed significant amount of RAM and that caused intensive swapping.
+Even though JVM was configured to leave significant amount of RAM to other processes there were some services (notably GPFS and Docker) which also needed significant amount of RAM and that caused intensive swapping.
 Reducing memory allocation for JVM allowed us to avoid swapping and improved performance to more reasonable level.